opensearch-project/project-website/_posts/2025-09-03-Introducing-OSCAR:-The-AI-Chat-bot-that-Enables-OpenSearch-Conversational-Automation-for-Releases.md

 ## Development insights: What we learned

-While OSCAR’s development progressed smoothly and produced a layered, secure modular architecture, it also required major refactoring once we discovered the complexity of release automation.
+While OSCAR's development progressed smoothly and produced a layered, secure modular architecture, it also required major refactoring once we discovered the complexity of release automation.

 **Architectural evolution**: We started with a simple LLM + knowledge base model but quickly realized that release management required orchestrating multiple complex systems.
 This drove us toward an agentic approach with specialized collaborators for Jenkins, metrics analysis, and communications.